RishiPatel125/Intern_Project/README.md

 # Intern_Project

-Flutter User Management App

-A Flutter application demonstrating user management functionality using the BLoC pattern, API integration, infinite scrolling, and clean architecture principles.
+This Flutter application provides a complete user management experience.
+It showcases how to:
+- Manage state effectively using the BLoC pattern
+- Integrate with external APIs to fetch and manage data
+- Implement infinite scrolling and search functionality
+- Organize the project using clean architecture principles for scalability and maintainability

 🚀 Project Overview